 Overview

-Private Duty Nursing (PDN) is a benefit for Health First Colorado for members to receive face-to-face skilled nursing that is more individualized and continuous than nursing care that is available under the home health benefit or routinely provided in a hospital or nursing facility.
-This service is ordered by the attending physician and a plan of care is developed and carried out by the Home Health agency.
+Private Duty Nursing (PDN) is a benefit for Health First Colorado that allows members to receive face-to-face skilled nursing that is more individualized and continuous than nursing care available under the home health benefit or routinely provided in a hospital or nursing facility.
+The attending physician orders this service, and the Home Health Agency develops and implements a plan of care.

 FAQ